-Dylan Marlais Thomas was born on October 27, 1914, in South Wales at 5 Cwmdonkin Drive in Swansea.
+Dylan Marlais Thomas was born on October 27, 1914, in Swansea, South Wales.
 His father was an English Literature professor at the local grammar school and would often recite Shakespeare to Thomas before he could read.
 He loved the sounds of nursery rhymes, foreshadowing his love for the rhythmic ballads of Hopkins, Yeats, and Poe.
 Although both of his parents spoke fluent Welsh, Thomas and his older sister never learned the language, and Thomas wrote exclusively in English.

 Thomas was a neurotic, sickly child who shied away from school and preferred reading on his own.
 He read all of D. H. Lawrence's poetry, impressed by vivid descriptions of the natural world.
 Fascinated by language, he excelled in English and reading but neglected other subjects.
 He dropped out of school at sixteen to become a junior reporter for the South Wales Daily Post.

 By December of 1932, he left his job at the Post and decided to concentrate on his poetry full time.
 It was during this time, in his late teens, that Thomas wrote more than half of his collected poems.

 In 1934, when Thomas was twenty, he moved to London, won the Poet's Corner book prize, and published his first book, 18 Poems (The Fortune press), to great acclaim.
 The book drew from a collection of poetry notebooks that Thomas had written years earlier, as would many of his most popular books.
 During this period of success, Thomas also began a habit of alcohol abuse.

 Unlike his contemporaries, T. S. Eliot and W. H. Auden, Thomas was not concerned with exhibiting themes of social and intellectual issues, and his writing, with its intense lyricism and highly charged emotion, has more in common with the Romantic tradition.